 What do New Americans dream?
 What about Old Americans?

-Are deindustrialized ghost-towns an inevitable symptom of globalization?
+Are deindustrialized ghost-towns simply an inevitable symptom of globalization?

 We've had deagriculturization, deindustrialization...are we due for deservicization?